jdlib/JDBX/UserGuide.md

      CallStmt callStmt     = new CallStmt(con);   // or new CallStmt(ds)

 Statement objects should be actively closed once they are no longer used.<br>
-All statement classes implement `java.io.AutoCloseable` so the typical pattern is to create and use them within a Java try-with-resources statement:
+All statement classes implement `java.io.AutoCloseable` so the typical pattern is to create and use statement objects within a Java try-with-resources statement:

      Connection con = ...
      try (StaticStmt stmt = new StaticStmt(con) {